New Ford Academy

 At New Ford Academy, a wide number of systems are in place to identify the special educational needs of pupils and include the following:

-- A weekly drop-in facility is available from 1.15- 3.15 every Friday with the SEN Team.
+- A weekly drop-in facility is available from 1.15- 3.15 every Friday with the SEND Team.
 A telephone call to school reception is all that is needed.

-- Our Home School Link worker is always available to pass on information and/or sign- post parents to the most appropriate person to help.
+Our Family Welfare Coordinator is always available to pass on information and/or sign- post parents to the most appropriate person to help.

 - How will the setting support my child/young person?

-At New Ford Academy your child will be supported by a wide range of ways according to his/her needs.
+At New Ford Academy your child will be supported by a wide range of ways according to their needs.

 Quality First Teaching.
 This is an OFSTED requirement, which means that initially adjustments to teaching methods and resources are provided within the classroom to address your child’s learning needs.

-- Assessment for learning informs us about your child's targets and where he/she will move to, on their own personal learning journey.
+Assessment for learning informs us about your child's targets and where they will move to, on their own personal learning journey.
 The teaching will be differentiated to meet their needs, whilst at the same time expectations will ensure that there is challenge, so that your child will make progress.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?